Here you’ll find tips to help you prepare for maternity leave.

 - Do you have plans to return to work after your leave?

 In the earlier steps, you learned what documents need to be completed.
+Get access to those documents and have them completed early on.

 THE FUTURE OF MATERNITY LEAVE